Bill Manning

-Bill Manning is a sports executive currently employed by Maple Leaf Sports & Entertainment; serving as president of Toronto FC in Major League Soccer and the Toronto Argonauts of the Canadian Football League.
-He has also worked in the front office of the Houston Rockets of the NBA and the Philadelphia Eagles of the NFL.
+Bill Manning (born June 23, 1965) is a sports executive.
+He has worked in the front office of the Houston Rockets of the NBA and the Philadelphia Eagles of the NFL, Toronto FC, Real Salt Lake, and the Tampa Bay Mutiny in Major League Soccer and the Toronto Argonauts of the Canadian Football League.
 He previously was a professional soccer player.
 Born in the United States, he represented the Puerto Rico national team.

 Early life and education

 Manning is a native of Massapequa, New York.
 As a child, he played soccer for Massapequa Soccer Club as well as the Long Island Junior Soccer League (LIJSL) Select Team.

 After high school, he was recruited by Adelphi, Hofstra, Harwick, North Carolina, but ultimately decided to attend the University of Bridgeport in Connecticut, who offered him a full-ride scholarship.
 He earned a Bachelor of Science Degree as well as a Masters in Business Administration.
 While at Bridgeport, he was a member of the Bridgeport Purple Knights men's soccer team and helped lead the team to the 1986 NCAA Division II Final Four.
 He was named to the school's Hall of Fame in 2006 and received the Distinguished Alumni Award in 2016.
 He was selected to play in the 1986 Intercollegiate Soccer Association of America East-West All-Star Game.